sneas/blog/content/blog/deploy-dist-folder-to-gh-pages-with-circleci/index.md

 It's time to create/update CI config file `.circleci/config.yml`.

-I commented `# docker image` and `# necessary steps to create dist folder` because images and steps could very from project to project.
+I commented `# docker image` and `# necessary steps to create a dist folder` because images and steps could vary from project to project.
 If you're wondering how it's done for this blog you can refer to
 [this config <i class="fa fa-github pl-1"></i>](https://github.com/sneas/blog/tree/master/.circleci/config.yml).